 - A. Clean adhesive marks on exposed surfaces during the application of resilient materials before the adhesive sets.
-Exposed adhesive is not acceptable. - B. Keep traffic off resilient material for a minimum 72 hours after installation. - C. Clean flooring as recommended in accordance with manufacturer's printed maintenance instructions and within the recommended time frame.
-As required by the manufacturer, apply the recommended number of coats and type of polish and/or finish in accordance with manufacturer's written instructions. - D. When construction traffic occurs over tile, cover resilient materials with reinforced kraft paper properly secured and maintained until removal is directed by COR.
-At entrances and where wheeled vehicles or carts are used, cover tile with plywood, hardboard, or particle board over paper, secured and maintained until removal is directed by COR.

-E. When protective materials are removed and immediately prior to acceptance, replace damaged tile and mouldings, re-clean resilient materials.
+Exposed adhesive is not acceptable. - B. Keep traffic off resilient material for a minimum 72 hours after installation. - C. Clean flooring as recommended in accordance with manufacturer's printed maintenance instructions and within the recommended time frame. - D. When construction traffic occurs over tile, cover resilient materials with reinforced kraft paper properly secured and maintained until removal is directed by COR.
+At entrances and where wheeled vehicles or carts are used, cover tile with plywood, hardboard, or particle board over paper, secured and maintained until removal is directed by COR. - E. When protective materials are removed and immediately prior to acceptance, replace damaged tile and mouldings, re-clean resilient materials.